Solo Travel in Switzerland

 The City Hostel Geneva was the first private hostel in the city.
 Close to the main station this hostel is really sociable and shows movies daily.
 They offer discounts on train passes and a free transport travel card.
 Dorm rooms are small with only 3-4 people in a room.
 They even have a laundry service and hair-dryers for you to use.
 Perfect!

-- Prices start from £35 for a basic 5 bed mixed dorm
+- Prices start from £35 per day for a basic 5 bed mixed dorm

 - To book, check prices or availability for City Hostel Geneva

-This hostel in Lauterbrunnen is really popular with solo women.
+This hostel in Lauterbrunnen is really popular with people backpacking in Switzerland.
 It’s in a great location close to the train station and there’s a supermarket nearby so you can save money on meals.
 You can buy breakfast if you don’t fancy making your own.
 Relax in the garden or book a tour through their tour desk.
 Choose a dorm room or a double room.

-- Prices start from £27 for a single bed in a dorm.
+- Prices start from £27 per day for a single bed in a dorm.

 - To book, check prices or availability for Valley Hostel

 We love this hostel.
 Located in a quiet area you can walk from here to the shores of the lake and instantly be in nature.
 The hostel is clean with a lounge area to meet the other guests and invite them to a game of tabletop football.
 Dorm rooms are small with female only dorms having only 2 or 4 beds.
 There is also the choice of private rooms with a shared bathroom.

 - Prices from £29 per day for a 4 bed dormitory